-- Agreements for publishing and measuring resources (in the same units) - 2.
-Explore options for local marketing, like struvite as a fertilizer [is realised in june 2015] - 3.
-Create a collecting system for the intake of external organic residual streams for fermenting, especially organic waste from households in Amsterdam. - 4.
+- 1. Agreements for publishing and measuring resources (in the same units) - 2.
+Explore options for local marketing, like struvite as fertilizer [realised 6-2015] - 3.
+Create a collecting system for external organic residual streams, especially organic waste from households in Amsterdam. - 4.
 Marketing humic acids as product for agriculture and horticulture.